Government and Elections

 Status of Legislation

-The proposal to encourage small donations by giving tax credits to campaign donations up to $50, and no more than $300 in total, was in the Fair Elections Now Act sponsored by Sen. Richard Durbin (D) (S. 1538 in the 114th Congress and S. 1640 in the 115th), and the Government by the People Act by Rep. John Sarbanes (D) (H.R.
-20 in the 113th, 114th and 115th Congress).
+The proposal to encourage small donations by giving tax credits to campaign donations up to $50, and no more than $300 in total, was in the Fair Elections Now Act sponsored by Sen. Richard Durbin (S. 1640), and the Government by the People Act by Rep. John Sarbanes (H.R.
+20) in the 115th Congress.
 None of the bills made it out of committee.
-This proposal is not currently part of any active pieces of legislation.

 Respondents were introduced to the proposal as follows: